sh-soltanpour/gsoc24/final.md

 ### 4. **Building a Clear, Modular API for WAL Parsing and Writing**

 Given the complexity of WAL operations, creating a clear and modular API was crucial.
-The API needed to accommodate varying PostgreSQL versions, support both reading and writing operations, and integrate seamlessly with Pgmoneta’s existing infrastructure.
+The API needed to accommodate varying PostgreSQL versions, support both reading and writing operations and integrate seamlessly with pgmoneta’s existing infrastructure.
 However, balancing simplicity with functionality was a challenge, especially as the project scope expanded to include writing functionality and CLI options for multiple output formats (raw and JSON).

 To ensure clarity and modularity, I introduced `walfile.h` as a central header file that consolidated all WAL-related operations, including reading, writing, and format conversions.
 This file exposed only high-level functions necessary for external use, hiding the internal complexities from other parts of the codebase.
 I also added extensive inline documentation, which explained each function’s purpose, inputs, and outputs, making the API easier for others to use and modify.
 Through feedback from my mentors, I refined the API further, ensuring that it was both user-friendly and adaptable to future enhancements, such as adding new serialization formats or debug features.